lab11/lab11-ec2-deployer/README.md

 # 1. Authenticate to AWS

-Terraform needs AWS credentials in order to create AWS resources.
+Terraform and Ansible need AWS credentials in order to create AWS resources.
 This means you will need to 1) make sure you have an AWS user on the IAM service, 2) obtain your credentials, and 3) make the credentials available to Terraform and Ansible via environment variables.

 ## Find/create your AWS IAM user